MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_crypt_key_sign_message_para.md

+### -field DUMMYUNIONNAME.hCryptProv

+The handle of the CSP to use to sign the message.
+The <a href="https://msdn.microsoft.com/57e13662-3189-4f8d-b90a-d1fbdc09b63c">CryptAcquireContext</a> function is called to obtain this handle.

+### -field DUMMYUNIONNAME.hNCryptKey

+The handle of the Cryptography API: Next Generation (CNG) CSP to use to sign the message.
+CNG signature algorithms are only supported in CNG functions.

 ### -field dwKeySpec

 Identifies the type of <a href="https://msdn.microsoft.com/2fe6cfd3-8a2e-4dbe-9fb8-332633daa97a">private key</a> to use to sign the message.
 This must be one of the following values.
 This member is ignored if a CNG key is passed in the <i>hNCryptKey</i> member.